Jackson Arnold (American football): Oklahoma

 Arnold joined the Oklahoma Sooners as an early enrollee in January 2023.
-He entered his freshman season as the backup to starter Dillon Gabriel.
-Arnold made his college debut in the Sooners' season opener against Arkansas State, entering the game in the third quarter and completing all 11 of his pass attempts for 114 yards and one touchdown and also rushing for 39 yards and one touchdown in a 73–0 win.

-Following Dillon Gabriel's transfer to Oregon in December 2023, Arnold was named the starting quarterback for Oklahoma's bowl game against Arizona.
+He began the 2023 season as the primary backup behind Dillon Gabriel.
+Arnold made his college debut in the Sooners' season opener against Arkansas State, entering the game in the third quarter and completing all 11 of his pass attempts for 114 yards and one touchdown while rushing for 39 yards and one touchdown in a 73–0 win.
+After Gabriel transferred to Oregon in December 2023, Arnold was named the starting quarterback for Oklahoma's Alamo Bowl matchup against Arizona.
+Arnold completed 26 of 45 passes for 361 yards, two touchdowns, and three interceptions in a 38–24 loss.
+He appeared in seven games with one start, completing 44 of 69 passes for 563 yards, four touchdowns, and three interceptions while rushing for 116 yards and a touchdown.